-Carlson Gracie Team: One of the strongest lineages in the world, the Carlson Gracie team had a major split in the turn of the millenium, but unlike the Alliance team, it never regained the splendour of its Hay-Day.
+Carlson Gracie Team: One of the strongest lineages in the world, the Carlson Gracie team had a major split in the turn of the millennium, but unlike the Alliance team, it never regained the splendor of its Hay-Day.

-The Pan Jiu-Jitsu Championship (Pan American): The second most important tournament in IBJJF calendar, it has grown from strength to strength.
+The Pan Jiu-Jitsu Championship (Pan American): The second most important tournament in the IBJJF calendar, has grown from strength to strength.

-World Professional Jiu Jitsu Championship (World Pro Cup): One of the newest competitions to be added to the curriculum, this UAE based tournament gathers the top competitors in the world through a series of trials held in the majority of continents.
-It also has the advantage of awarding a large prize money to it’s contestants.
+World Professional Jiu-Jitsu Championship (World Pro Cup): One of the newest competitions to be added to the curriculum, this UAE-based tournament gathers the top competitors in the world through a series of trials held in the majority of continents.
+It also has the advantage of awarding a significant prize money to its contestants.

-Brasileiro de Jiu Jitsu (Brazilian National Championship): One of the oldest and the most prestigious competition still held in Brazilian soil.
-The “Brasileiro” is a big opportunity for some of jiu jitsu’s elite to showcase their skills, specially those that cannot get a visa to enter the USA where the Mundial and the Pan are held.
+Brasileiro de Jiu-Jitsu (Brazilian National Championship): One of the oldest and the most prestigious competition still held on Brazilian soil.
+The “Brasileiro” is a big opportunity for some of jiu jitsu’s elite to showcase their skills, especially those that cannot get a visa to enter the USA where the Mundial and the Pan are held.